 Next came the gift opening.
 I have never given a child's party before and I must say that we had a stroke of good luck here.
 When it came time to open the gifts, the party girls were looking a little ticked off that Emily planned on keeping what they had brought for her, so we decided that it was a fine time to hand out the goodie bags, which in this case were pink hat boxes filled with little china tea sets and other treasures for the girls to take home.
 Emily got to open her gifts and the guests got to open their.
 Everyone was happy.

 Lastly, each girl got to decorate her own five-inch cake.
 The results of all the piped frosting, colored sugar, and sprinkles mounded on top of the small cakes was more than a little nauseating for the adults present.
 All the girls got to eat one slice of their cake and then the rest was sent home with them in a bakery box with personalized label and tied with a ribbon.
 Well, all the girls except Emily had one slice.
 Emily dumped her frosting and sugar into a mountain on her cake and then dug into the center with a fork.
+Is it just me or is there a theme of bad cake manners here?

 A) We all continued to be sick and grumpy, but there were moments of comforting kindness to be found here and there.